-Joe Torres has been in the fire service since 2000 starting in the United States Air Force.
-He has been deployed twice to Afghanistan and has been to several countries around the globe.
-He has worked in the Los Angeles Area as a firefighter for the last 15 years.
+Joe Torres has been in the fire service since 2000 starting in the United States Air Force, has been deployed twice to Afghanistan and has been to several countries around the globe.
+Joe has worked in the Los Angeles Area as a Firefighter for the last 15 years.
 He is currently an Inspector/Fire Investigator, Engineer, Urban Search and Rescue member, High Rise subject matter expert as well as an Urban Interface subject matter expert.
 Joe holds numerous certifications ranging from instructor to wildland operations.
-Besides being a full time firefighter and business owner, Joe is also a father of three.
+Besides being a full time Firefighter and business owner, Joe is also a father of three.
 He spends his free time playing with his children, surfing and camping.

 President of Northern Division

 Bobby Payne has been in the fire service for 20 years.
-He is an Active Duty Air Force firefighter/medic.
-He has served all over the world in maybe different capacities from Assistant Chief, training Chief and in Fire Prevention.
-He has a degree in fire science and holds various certifications ranging from being a National Incident Commander, high angle rescue Tech, wild land specialist and paramedic.
+He is an Active Duty Air Force Firefighter/Medic.
+Bobby has served all over the world in maybe different capacities from Assistant Chief, Training Chief and Fire Prevention.
+He has a degree in Fire Science and holds various certifications ranging from being a National Incident Commander, High Angle Rescue Tech, Wild land Specialist and Paramedic.
 He currently is an instructor and teaches students from all over the world.
-He is married with two kids and enjoys playing the drums, kayaking, fitness, and camping with the family.
-His values are Family, growth and challenge.
+Bobby is married with two kids and enjoys playing the drums, kayaking, fitness, and camping with the family.
+His values are Family, Growth and Challenge.

 Vice President of Operations